Caroline Auguste Fischer: Margaret

+William

 In her short story William the Negro, published in 1817, the protagonist is a black man.
 William, a freed slave living under the protection of Sir Robert, a rich Englishman, falls in love with Molly who is the daughter of an impoverished businessman.
 However, their love story fails, which has less to do with the prejudices from Molly's relatives than with Robert who actually wants to serve his friend as messenger of love but himself falls in love with Molly.
 William leaves Molly and becomes one of the leaders of the Haitian Revolution, turning the French colony Saint-Domingue into Haiti, the first state governed by black people.
 Although Fischer does not completely discard contemporary racism, she does clearly speak out against slavery and argues in favour of human rights for all people.